Texas Administrator and Alternate Administrator Training: Part 2

 Nancy E. Allen

-Nancy E. Allen is the owner and CEO of Solutions for Care, Inc., a consulting company specializing in community-based healthcare and care management.
-Her experience includes clinical, administrative, and provider roles, as well as 10 years as a state and accreditation surveyor.
-She has served as a corporate integrity monitor…
+Nancy E. Allen is the owner and CEO of Solutions for Care, Inc., a consulting company specializing in community-based healthcare.
+Her experience spans clinical, administrative, and provider roles, along with ten years as a state and accreditation surveyor.
+Nancy has served as a Corporate Integrity Monitor for the Office of…

 Chapters & learning objectives